OtaraAlex/myblog/content/about/index.md

 showPagination : false
 ---

+Greetings👋

-Hi 👋 I'm a Software Engineer and an Economics & Statistics student.
+I'm a Software Engineer and an Economics & Statistics student.

 ## What I do